-Test accessibility with VoiceOver
+Test accessibility with VoiceOver or TalkBack

-Restriction: The new VoiceOver testing functionality is initially offered as a Technology Preview feature.
+Restriction: The new TalkBack testing functionality is initially offered as a Technology Preview feature.
 Technology Preview features are features that are rolled out early for a trial period but that may not be functionally complete.
 These features are provided to the customer to solicit interest and feedback, with the goal of full support in future releases.
 Customers are encouraged to provide feedback and functionality suggestions for Technology Preview features before they become fully supported.
 When full support becomes available, these features may be offered under a separate license.

 These days, every app needs to be usable by as many people as possible.
 This is not only fair and the right thing to do, it is also mandated by various regulations around the world, such as the Americans with Disabilities Act (ADA) in the US, the Disability Discrimination Act 1995 in the UK, and the Accessible Canada Act (ACA) in Canada.
 For guidelines on making content on the web more accessible, you can also refer to the Web Content Accessibility Guidelines (WCAG), an international standard.

-To assist you with testing and improving the accessibility of your applications, Perfecto provides the option to enable VoiceOver on iOS devices during manual testing.
-VoiceOver is Apple's mobile screen reader that is based on gestures, making it possible to use a mobile device even if you are visually impaired.
-VoiceOver provides audible descriptions of the device screen to ensure that users with vision impairment can understand what is presented on the screen.
 Gestures allow a user to navigate and interact with screen elements.
-By letting you hear the VoiceOver audio and use VoiceOver commands, Perfecto helps you ensure that your application's UI elements are correct and identify potential usability issues for VoiceOver users.
+By letting you hear the VoiceOver or TalkBack audio and use VoiceOver or TalkBack commands, Perfecto helps you ensure that your application's UI elements are correct and identify potential usability issues for VoiceOver or TalkBack users.

 Prerequisites